KarlaPrz02/Kateroo/README.md

 ## Render options:

-``disableFireOnCam`` - This setting allows you to disable the fire from the first person camera
+``disableFireOnCam`` - This setting allows you to disable the fire from the first person camera ``noLavaFog`` - This setting disable the fog under lava ``disableCameraMovementOnDamage`` - This setting allows you to disable the camera movement when the player hurts

 ## Player options